koseidiamond/KoseiHelper/README.md

 ### Custom Pause Controller
 Allows customization of the Pause Menu, disabling Retry, Save&Quit, disable pausing, killing player after pausing, or preventing the timer from running on rooms with the controller.
 ### Balls
-**Puffer balls** and **Spring balls** are a variation of Snowballs.
-They are customizable, supporting all 4 directions, sine variations, and multiple of them per screen.
+**Puffer balls** and **Spring balls** are a combination of Snowballs and Puffers/Springs.
+They are customizable, supporting all 4 directions, sine variations, flags, offsets, and multiple of them per screen.
-Additionally, spring balls have some visual options and can track Theo instead of Madeline.
+Additionally, spring balls have some visual options and can track Theo instead.

-Note: Unlike most controller entities, the position of this entity determines where they will first appear on the chosen axis.
+*Note: Unlike controller entities, the position of these entities determines where they will first appear on the chosen axis.*

 # Triggers
 ### Force Throw Trigger